tobi1craft/sso-pelican/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/GIGABAIT93/LaravelSso/blob/main/LICENSE) file for details.